Yang gave a talk at Yale University -- thanks to Dr. Stephen Waxman for the invitation.

 Yang visited Emory University and gave a seminar talk.
 Photo with a good friend Asheebo.

-Yang visited Cincinnati Children's Hospital/ University of Cincinnati and gave a seminar talk.
+Yang visited Cincinnati Children's Hospital/the University of Cincinnati and gave a seminar talk.
+Thanks to Dr. Christina (Nina) Gross for the invitation!

 Yang lab attended PULSe graduate students recruitment poster event.
 Looking for multiple PhD students to join the lab!